MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

 * Improved user experience when using with role-based security.
 * Touch-optimized improvements for matrix chart tiles: Now you can easily scroll through your matrix data and view all its data easily and intuitively.
 * Improved data formatting of charts and alignments of dashboard tiles.
-* Removal of iOS 7 support: To maintain highest security standards for Power BI, we will no longer support iOS 7 installed devices. iOS 8 and above is required.
+* Removal of iOS 7 support: To maintain highest security standards for Power BI, we'll no longer support iOS 7 installed devices. iOS 8 and above is required.
 * Send feedback and rating added in app: Added in-app capability to send feedback and provide ratings so that we can increase the community's influence on our roadmap and promote issues easily and directly from the app.

 #### Windows